N4yth/holbertonschool-hbnb/part1/README.md

 The Hbnb project is a group project where we have to create a copy of the Airbnb site to learn the basics of web pragramming.
 It will be done in 4 step.

 - **first step :**
 Create 6 diagrams, 1 of High Level Package, 1 of Detailed Class for Business Logic Layer and 4 for the API Interaction Flow.
-With that create we have a great and global view of our site.
+With that created we have a great and global view of our site.
 - **seconde step :**
 Create the API and the Business Logic Layer...
 - **third step :**